netzworld/cs460/README.md

 # cs460

-This functional collaborative environment for the CS 460 Programming languages course is intended to allow for sharing ideas.
+This functional collaborative environment for the CS 460 Programming languages course is intended to allow for sharing ideas and working on collaborative programming assignments